Rnen/AdminToolbox/README.md

 # AdminToolbox
 This is a plugin for SCL:Secret Lab servers.
 It offers multiple admin tools like
-* Friendly fire logs in server console
+* Friendly fire logs in server console & logs to file
 * Godmode, ability to turn off damage for players
 * Heal & SetHP
 * Warp Points